bft-smart/library/README.txt

 The code will automatically compute the values delta, u and Vmax discussed in [1] during start-up.
 Bear in mind that this code is highly experimental, and only runned in fault-free executions.

+Finally, do not forget to always erase the ./config/currentView file after changing N, F, or the order of replicas.
+This file stores information about the system view, and if it exists, WHEAT/SMART assumes the data from that file instead of creating it again from the settings available in the configuration files.

 Feel free to contact us if you have any questions!

 References: